 - Accommodates almost all work hours

 Most coworking drawbacks revolve around the openness of the space.
 Diverse people working in an equally diverse space means distractions.
-Moreover, there’s a general lack of hierarchy and order, which takes some getting used to for both companies and employees.
-The good news is that many of coworking’s downsides simply require new habits and familiarity to overcome.
+Moreover, there’s a general lack of hierarchy and order, which can take time for companies and employees to acclimate.
+The good news is that many of coworking’s drawbacks require new habits and familiarity:

 - Lack of permanence and dedicated personal space for traditional employees

 - Lack of privacy and excess of noise and distractions can be hard to cope with